apache/parquet-format/Encodings.md

 ```
  * the min delta is a zigzag ULEB128 int (we compute a minimum as we need
    positive integers for bit packing)
- * the bitwidth of each block is stored as a byte
+ * the bitwidth of each miniblock is stored as a byte
  * each miniblock is a list of bit packed ints according to the bit width
    stored at the beginning of the block